Gramalote

 Gramalote is a Colombian municipality and town located in the department of North Santander.
 Currently, the complete destruction of the town is considered imminent due to massive mudslides brought about by unprecedented flooding that most of Colombia has undergone.

 Its average temperature is 23 °C and its height of 1040 meters above sea level.
 Prior to the 2010 Colombian floods it had a population of 7853 inhabitants.
-It was founded twice, the second time in 1857 to less than one kilometer from the first 1883.
+It was founded twice, first in 1857, the second time in 1883, in less than a kilometer south of the original site.

 Economy

 The municipality based its economy on the commercial exchange of agricultural producers, coffee, sugar cane, bananas, citrus, fruit and agricultural resources.
 As for the transition is important crops cultivation of beans.
 The exploitation of pastures livestock owners took over 50% of the municipal territory.
 The honey and other apiculture products are other sources of the population.
 The main formal employer was the State, through the various institutions that provided services in the municipality: Municipal Government, Judiciary, Police and Health sector, financial institutions and the educational sector which generated a total of approximately 230 jobs.